Last updated on: 4/17/2017 | Author: ProCon.org

 General Reference (not clearly pro or con)

-Dan Sabbagh, Defence and Security Editor for The Guardian, in a Nov.
-18, 2019 article, “Killer Drones: How Many Are There and Who Do They Target?,” available at theguardian.com, stated:
+Dan Sabbagh, Defence and Security Editor for The Guardian, stated:

 “The vast majority of the many thousands of military drones are used for surveillance, and defence experts predict that will continue.
 Analysts at information group Jane’s estimate that more than 80,000 surveillance drones and almost 2,000 attack drones will be purchased around the world in the next 10 years.